Research

 Working papers

-1. “Party Factions and Candidate Selection”, with Jon Fiva, Giovanna Invernizzi, Carlo Prato and Janne Tukiainen.
+2. “Party Factions and Candidate Selection”, with Jon Fiva, Giovanna Invernizzi, Carlo Prato and Janne Tukiainen.
+Under review.

-We study how parties share power internally by analyzing the allocation of list positions to different factions.
+We study how political parties share power internally by analyzing the allocation of list positions to different factions.
 We develop a theory of intraparty bargaining in which list positions shape the mobilization efforts of party activists in different factions.
 Our results allow us to link observable patterns in list allocations to the importance of consensus in intraparty negotiations.
 We empirically evaluate these predictions using data from Norwegian municipal elections.
 We exploit a wave of municipal mergers to identify candidates’ geography-based factional affiliations.
-In line with our theory’s functionalist logic and consensus-based bargaining, smaller factions are over-compensated in safe list positions.
-While we also find a slight over-representation in the contested ranks, the relationship between size and resources is much closer to proportionality, as predicted by our theory.
+In line with our theory’s functionalist logic and consensus-based bargaining, smaller factions are over-compensated in both safe and contested list positions, but more so in safe positions.
+Our theoretical and empirical results show that parties can promote consensus among their factions while maintaining mobilization incentives, indicating that equality and efficiency within a political organization can be simultaneously achieved.

 Work in progress